-The new immigration rules came into effect on 9 April 2025.
-They bring significant changes, especially to the Skilled Worker Route and adult social care recruitment.
+There have been several updates to the immigration rules, including significant changes to the Skilled Worker Route and adult social care recruitment.

-Here we signpost you to useful resources from organisations like the Department of Health and Social Care and Home Office.
+Here we signpost you to useful resources from the Department of Health and Social Care, the Home Office and others.

 Applying for health and social care jobs in the UK from abroad